-The Science Building is a three-story structure containing laboratories for the physical and biological sciences, the Planetarium, classrooms, a conference-lecture hall, and faculty offices for science and mathematics faculty.
+The Science Building is a three-story structure built in 1972 containing laboratories for the physical and biological sciences, the Planetarium, classrooms, a conference-lecture hall, and faculty offices for science and mathematics faculty.

-The Health Science Building is a two-story building adjacent to the Science Building which provides classrooms a conference room, learning laboratories for Nursing, Social Work, and Health Sciences; a main and computer science lab, faculty offices for computer science faculty; and the Institute for Micronesian Health and Aging Studies.
+The Health Science Building is a two-story building adjacent to the Science Building which provides classrooms, a conference room, learning laboratories for Nursing and Health Sciences, a computer lab, faculty offices, the Sally Tsuda TakeCare Resource Center for Nursing Education, Research & Service, and the Institute for Micronesian Health and Aging Studies offices.